ngamradt/boilerplate-jamstack-website-tools/README.md

-# Jamstack Website Tools
+# Static Website Tools

-This repository contains tools that may prove helpful when doing Jamstack (or similar) development.
+This repository contains tools that may prove helpful when doing [Jamstack](https://jamstack.org) (or similar) static site development.

 ## Tools